jordydavelaar/raptor/README.md

 It is recommended to add this to your bash/zsh profiles.

-To compile, first make a *copy* of the *run* directory outside of the code directory.
+To compile, first make a *copy* of the *RAPTOR/run* directory outside of the code directory.
 Compile *only* if the run directory is outside of the code directory to keep a clean example present.

 # Running RAPTOR